This topic contains information on DU requirements for liability assessment, including:

 Open accounts from the credit report that were not manually entered on the loan application will be automatically copied to the loan application.

 DU will use the information on the loan application to calculate the debt-to-income ratio.

-If duplicate accounts or accounts that do not belong to the borrower were copied to the loan application and included in the debt-to-income ratio, they may be omitted from Section VI Liabilities.
+If duplicate accounts or accounts that do not belong to the borrower were copied to the loan application and included in the debt-to-income ratio, they may be omitted (or deleted) from the loan application.
 Debts that are omitted will not be counted in the debt-to-income ratio.